MTD and VAT

 The flat rate scheme will continue and digital records of supplies received will not be required (unless they relate to capital items which cost more than £2,000 including VAT).

 The additional records required for margin schemes and the calculation of the marginal VAT charged do not need to be kept in digital form.
-These records must still be maintained in some format.
+These records must still be maintained in some form.

-The regulations allow HMRC to relax the digital record keeping requirements where it would be impossible, impractical or unduly onerous to comply.
+The regulations allow HMRC to issue notices to relax the digital record keeping requirements where it would be impossible, impractical or unduly onerous to comply.

 The MTD for VAT notice allow supplies made by third party agents to fall outside the digital record keeping requirements until the point at which the agent supplies the information to the business.
 This allows a summary of supplies made by an agent to be treated as a single invoice to create the digital record.
 The example given is that of a letting agent and HMRC has confirmed that the relaxation also applies to barristers who can use summaries prepared by their clerk.
 This relaxation does not apply to records maintained by customers, employees or others such as charity volunteers who are not third party agents.
 HMRC is expected to issue further guidance to relax the requirements for supplies made in connection with one-off activities run by charity volunteers.